 Outcome Short term priority Long term priority 1.
-More jobs and sustainable growth Enable residents Increase the People achieve financial security to remain in the borough and benefit from its supply of housing which is affordable to our Lambeth plays a strong role in the local growth citizens

-People have the skills to find work People live in, work in and visit our vibrant and creative town centres Provide opportunities for new jobs Reduce fuel poverty 2.
+More jobs and sustainable growth People achieve financial security Lambeth plays a strong role in the local community People have the skills to find work People live in, work in and visit our vibrant and creative town centres Enable residents to remain in the borough and benefit from its growth Provide opportunities for new jobs Increase the supply of housing which is affordable to our citizens Reduce fuel poverty 2.
 Communities feel safer and stronger People are healthier, for longer Crime reduces Older, disabled and vulnerable people can live independently and have control over their lives All Lambeth communities feel they are valued and are part of their neighbourhoods Lambeth residents have more opportunities for better quality homes All young people have opportunities to achieve their ambitions Greater local control through housing cooperatives and local lettings policies Targeted training and employment programmes Create safer neighbourhoods through good design, active spaces and strong communities Provision of new specialist housing such as extra care 3.
 Cleaner streets and greener neighbourhoods People lead environmentally sustainable lives People take greater responsibility for their neighbourhood Invest in challenging neighbourhoods, raising their profile and making them attractive places to live, work and visit.
 High quality homes which are more energy efficient and cheaper to run